IanJStan/CyberProject1/README.md

 * docker.io
 * python3-pip
 * docker, which is the Docker Python pip module
 This ELK server is running on port 5601.
-With [Kibana](https://elestic.com/kibana/kibana-dashboard/) monitoring installed and working through http://40.117.89.35:5601/app/kibana (ELK server is not currently running), Beats were added through Elastic using Filebeat and Metricbeat.
+With [Kibana](https://elestic.com/kibana/kibana-dashboard/) monitoring installed and working through http://40.117.89.35:5601/app/kibana (this ELK server is not currently running), Beats were added through Elastic using Filebeat and Metricbeat.
 This allows for monitoring of the webservers for vulnerabilities that may appear in system logs and data.
 ELK enables the ability to search, analyze, and store monitoring activity, and to present it visually for analysis.
 Kibana monitoring from Elk Stack server:
 ![Kibana screenshot](https://user-images.githubusercontent.com/96362831/147275913-ed9b83a1-bd2c-4d13-a906-9218d0a94273.png)